-However, the problem has increased recently because ozone-depleting refrigerants (such as R22) are being phased out as per EPA regulations, with the complete ban in effect as of January 1, 2020.
+However, the problem has increased recently because ozone-depleting refrigerants (such as R22) are being phased out as per EPA regulations.
+A complete ban on manufacturing or importing these refrigerants is in effect as of January 1, 2020.
 As a result, the supply of R22 is dwindling and prices are skyrocketing.
 That opens the door for unscrupulous vendors profit by selling contaminated and counterfeit refrigerant at lower prices to unsuspecting businesses.

 As reported by Cooling Post, these fake refrigerant “cocktails” have been found to contain high levels of methyl chloride and other chemicals that can cause dangerous and expensive results when used in your air conditioning system.

 There are even reports of propane being sold as R22 refrigerant.